highfestiva/finplot/README.md

 Included in this repo are [a 40-liner Bitfinex example](https://github.com/highfestiva/finplot/blob/master/finplot/example-bfx.py) and [a slightly longer BitMEX websocket example](https://github.com/highfestiva/finplot/blob/master/finplot/example-bitmex-ws.py), which both update in realtime with Bitcoin/Dollar pulled from the exchange.
 They also shows realistic and useful indicators (TD
-Sequential for BFX and Bollinger Bands for BitMEX).
+Sequential for BFX; and Bollinger Bands and orderbook for BitMEX).
 The [S&P500 example](https://github.com/highfestiva/finplot/blob/master/finplot/example-snp500.py) shows you how to display MACD.

 Enjoy!